junku-dev/lzy-fck/readme.md

 If you need to keep your computer awake for awhile and you don't feel like changing your system settings this is for you.

-If you have a boring job and want to trick microsoft Teams or your boss that you are active this is also for you.
+If you have a boring job and want to trick microsoft Teams or your boss into thinking that you are active then this is also for you.

 ## About
 This app leverages the pyautogui api and all of its dependencies.
 It is minimal code and I aim to make it user friendly.